Updated: Apr 6, 2022

 "We need water", was the response when asked if there was anything the homeless people in Tampa needed.
 It is nearly 90 degrees and people are dehydrating, fast.

 Food pantries and soup kitchens aren't open.
-Shelters, and outreach organizations are operating with limited resources.
+Shelters and outreach organizations are operating with limited resources.
 Going out to the streets today was heartbreaking.
-Seeing the children laying on the concrete hungry and feeling left out, hurts.
+Seeing the children laying on the concrete hungry and feeling left out hurts.

 Testing sites are refusing to test individuals, and mobile sites are not in the area.
 What are we doing wrong as a community?
 When did healthcare become a game of the have's and have not's.
-On one hand, people are being told if you need help, ask.
+On one hand, people are being told if they need help, ask.